While traveling in Ethiopia, I got to try their national food called injera – a type of flat bread.

 Along with another Ethiopian dish called ful medames, I mainly ate injera every day, except while traveling in the south where they have different food traditions.

-?
-This food from Ethiopia got my attention due to:
+This food from Ethiopia got my attention

 - the unusual sourdough